vutting4221/veechain.github.io/docs/smart-chain/wallet/wallet_api.md

 ### Inpage injected object

-The biggest difference between Binance Chain Wallet and MetaMask is we inject `BinanceChain` rather than `ethereum` (or `web3`) to web page.
+The biggest difference between Binance Chain Wallet and MetaMask is we inject `BinanceChain` rather than `ethereum` (or `web3`) to the web page.
 So user could keep two extensions at the same time.

 ### BinanceChain.request({method: "eth_sign", params: ["address", "message"])